rikhuijzer/SIRUS.jl/docs/src/implementation-overview.md

     Samples these features without replacement.
     Note that the subset of features is chosen at each split of the tree and not only once for each tree.
     If you choose the subset only at the start of the tree building, then an important feature might not end up in the tree at all, which results in poor predictive performance.
-    So, chosing this at each split is the best of both worlds since it (1) avoids that each tree splits the root node on the same feature and (2) does still allow the important features to all be used inside the tree.
+    So, choosing this at each split is the best of both worlds since it (1) avoids that each tree splits the root node on the same feature and (2) does still allow the important features to all be used inside the tree.

 Before continuing with the algorithm description, we need a small digression on the splitpoints that the algorithm uses.
 What is different in the SIRUS algorithm compared to vanilla random forest implementations, is that the SIRUS algorithm calculates the splitpoints before splitting.